Mr-Un1k0d3r/PowerLessShell/README.md

 # Cobalt Strike Aggressor script (wmi_msbuild.cna) By MrT-F
 ```
-In the beacon console once the cna script is uploaded
+In the beacon console once the cna script is uploaded on the team server

 use macro "wmi_msbuild [target] [listener]"
 ```